 SOUTH SAN FRANCISCO, California — The AAAS Pacific Division Alan E. Leviton Student Research Fund was initiated by the Pacific Division's Executive Committee at its 2006 meeting in South San Francisco.
 The purpose of this fund is to make awards of up to $750 each to support research projects that are parts of students' advanced degree programs.
 Awards are expected to be made on an annual basis.

-CONGRATULATIONS to our 2014 award winners:
+CONGRATULATIONS to our 2014 award winner:

 Hiromi Uno, Department of Integrative Biology, University of California, Berkeley, California.
 Major professor: Mary Eleanor Power.
 Project: Thermal Heterogeneities Induce Phenological Asynchrony of Prey Subsity and Increase the Trophic Efficiency of Recipient Food